 The hotel has historic ties as it was inspired by 19th century New Orleans poet-turned-publisher Eliza Jane Nicholson, who was America’s first female publisher of a major paper, and the property was previously a printing house.

-Fifty guests fit in the courtyard for a ceremony only but the venue can host 175 for a reception utilizing both the courtyard and indoor space.
-This is an inexpensive option, with room rental rates on the courtyard $2,000–$3,000 depending on the time of year and event set-up expectations.
-There are three different food and beverage packages that can be chosen or the hotel can custom create a menu if the couple has a specific vision.
+Fifty guests fit in the Press Room Lounge but the venue can host 175 for a reception utilizing both the courtyard and indoor space.
+You can request pricing on their website or call the Eliza Jane directly for more information.
+There are catering services available and the hotel can custom create a menu if the couple has a specific vision.

 The venue has all five-star reviews on WeddingWire and the hotel has 4.5 out of 5 stars on TripAdvisor.